tb9757/Student-Academic-Performance/README.md

 Students who study more than 3 hours per day tend to achieve higher final exam marks.
 The difference between the two groups is statistically significant because p value is less than 0.05 Students who study >3 hours/day score higher about 76% of the time compared to those studying ≤3 hours/day.

-**Hypothesis 4:** A regression model that includes preprocessing steps (such as scaling) will perform better than a model trained on the raw data.
+**Hypothesis 4:** A regression model that includes pre-processing steps (such as scaling) will perform better than a model trained on the raw data.

-Preprocessing did not improve performance because the dataset was already clean, fully numerical, and appropriately scaled for OLS regression.
+pre-processing did not improve performance because the dataset was already clean, fully numerical, and appropriately scaled for OLS regression.
 Therefore, the baseline and pipeline models perform equivalently, and Hypothesis 4 is not supported.

 ## Credits